patrickbucher/sicp/diary.md

 I'll do instead: Learning Ruby, Puppet, and Podman.
 That'll bring me ahead professionally.
 Erlang, Clojure, and Haskell—I'd like to learn those later.

+## No Hiatus

+I just couldn't let go, so I once again tried to get the simulation to run.
+Having struggled with infinite loops for a long time, I copied the sample code(!) from a solution website.
+I still don't know what I did wrong, but with the new version, I got everything to run.

+Afterwards, I was able to finish exercises 3.28 and 3.29, and for exercise 3.30, I'm finally able to _program_ again!

 # 2023-02-22 (We)

 I, once again, looked into the code for digital circuits, and noticed that